Awaab Ishak: Mould in flat caused boy's death, coroner rules

 "This is not simply a Rochdale problem or a social housing problem," she added.

-The inquest heard action to treat the mould which caused the condition leading to Awaab going into respiratory arrest in December 2020 had not been taken.
+The inquest heard action to treat the mould that caused the condition leading to Awaab going into respiratory arrest in December 2020 had not been taken.

 'Chronic exposure'